 Earth our Body

 As I continued on my journey, I began to notice how I was magnetized to certain places and repelled by others.
-When I began to follow this instinct and go to the places I felt drawn to, magical things began to unfold.
+There were places where I felt safe and places where I felt unsafe.
+When I began to follow my instinct and go to the places I felt drawn to, magical things began to unfold.

 When I was living on a piece of land that backed onto a forest just outside of Golden, BC, I was drawn to a few of the bowing birches within the forest.
 I would go to them, intuitively take off all my clothes, and dance naked underneath them.
 I called them my Goddess Trees.
 A few years later, I would go on to read an article that would say how the bowing birch was known to the Druids as the tree of the Goddess.
 My mouth dropped open when I read this, because what I felt intuitively was affirmed back to me.

-When we honour the intuitive knowing or spirit within us, we are simultaneously honouring the spirit infused within the land.
-As we reclaim and awaken the parts of ourselves that have been dormant or repressed, we are simultaneously activating the forgotten energy and spirits on the land.
+When we honour the intuitive knowing within us, we are simultaneously honouring the spirit infused within life that is communicating to us in unspoken ways.
+As we reclaim and awaken the parts of ourselves that have been dormant or repressed, we are simultaneously activating the forgotten energies and spirits on the land.
 Together, we and the land are remembering our interconnected and reflective relationship with one another.
-As I danced under the Goddess trees, the Goddess was being awakened both within me and on the land.
+As I danced under the Goddess trees, the Goddess was being remembered both within me and on the land.
+I was activating an energy within me that was simultaneously being activated on the land; we were energetically mirroring one another.

 A few weeks ago, I listened to an interview with wild landscape architect, Mary Reynolds.
 In the interview, she said, “When we own a piece of land, that land is looking for the same kind of healing that we are looking for.”
 We and the land are an energetic match, mirroring for one another what we both need.
 I have found that this doesn’t only apply to where we live, but to any place we travel to or occupy.
 If we are willing to listen, the land provides a window for us to see deeper into ourselves.

 Late last fall, I had committed to a womb healing process for a full lunar cycle.
-The day after I finished, I went to a ceremony which corresponded with the final new moon of the year and the winter solstice.
+The day after I finished, I went to a ceremony.
 After the ceremony finished, I was called to leave the circle and wander into the woods.
 I immediately noticed that there was a canyon close by.
 As I walked towards the canyon, I noticed how a deep and wide dry riverbank led into the canyon.
-I saw how the rocks had been carved away by the seasonal water flow, and knew that in the rainy season, the canyon would be filled with water by a powerful river.

 When I approached the edge of the canyon, I took in the wild beauty of the enormous trees and the lush growth emerging from the canyon floor.
 Flowers bloomed in the canopy, and birds played hide-and-seek amongst the foliage.
 It was wild and beautiful, and I wanted to stay there.

-I looked below and knew that the garbage had accumulated over time and that I couldn’t clean up the canyon on my own.
+I looked into the canyon and knew that the garbage had accumulated over time and that I couldn’t clean it up on my own.
 It would take time and many hands.
-In that moment, the land had called me there to simply show me how I had, in so many ways, reclaimed my wildness, but that there was still garbage within me, some that had been inherited over generations.
+In that moment, the land had called me there to simply show me how I had, in so many ways, reclaimed my wildness, but that there were still wounds that I carried within me.

 Sometimes the most healing thing we can do for ourselves and Mother Earth is to take stock of the wild beauty that already exists within and outside of us.
 It is not about ignoring the darkness, but rather choosing to honour the light.